Valet parked cars 'found in muddy field'

 Air passengers' cars were left by a parking company in a muddy field, unlocked and with their windows open, a court has been told.

-Asad Bashir Malik and London Parking Gatwick are on trial at Lewes Crown Court charged with fraudulent trading.
+Asad Bashir Malik and London Parking Gatwick are on trial at Brighton Crown Court charged with fraudulent trading.

 The prosecution said the company advertised an airport valet parking service claiming vehicles were parked in a secure compound.